Perhaps you’ve seen it at your garden center. Maybe you even know how to use it.

 You can actually find coconut coir as a stand-alone option or in many garden soil mixes, combined with the other solutions we mentioned, such as peat, perlite, or vermiculite.

 Since it is a byproduct of existing coconut harvesting, and was originally considered waste, it is a very eco-friendly alternative to peat.
 It absorbs water and can also help lighten the density of the soil, promoting drainage.

-It has become a favorite among hydroponic growers and worm farmers in the past few years, and is sold to gardeners everywhere on sites like Amazon.com.
+It has become a favorite among hydroponic growers and worm farmers in the past few years, and is available from local stores and online.